 2017 provided Lydia with a new and exciting challenge.
 She competed in the Junior Saloon Car Championship which entailed travelling across the UK racing at national tracks such as Silverstone, Brands Hatch and Snetterton.
 It was an exciting year for Lydia as she experienced great highs such as finishing 4th in the first race of the season at Silverstone and being awarded with Driver of the Meeting at Knockhill.
 However, it was a pretty eventful season too after a scary roll, and two huge trips to the tyre wall.

 The following year, Lydia made the step up to senior racing in the Mini Challenge UK Cooper Pro championship.
 Being the youngest on the grid, it was a huge step but one that Lydia and her team tackled well.
-This has put them in good stead for the 2019 season as she looks to compete in her second year of the championship.
+This put them in good stead for the 2019 season which proved to be very successful with five podiums (two third places at Oulton Park and Brands Hatch, two second places at Donington Park and Croft and a maiden victory at Snetterton) and front row qualifying results.
+Lydia was also nominated for the BWRDC Junior Goldstar award and came third in the Downforce Radio Henry Surtees Teen Racer of the Year Award.
+She was also the recipient of the British Women Racing Driver's Club 'Jean Denton' trophy.

 Lydia's aspirations are high in this male dominated sport.
 She is extremely motivated and is ambitious to blaze the trail in female racing.